Research as participatory process: participative and reflective methods

 Rebecca Dennehy (School of Public Health), Dr. Sarah Meaney (National Perinatal Epidemiology Centre), Mary Cronin (School of Public Health) & Professor Ella Arensman (National Suicide Research Foundation), UCC

-This paper demonstrates the use of creative methodologies with secondary school students in the conduct of a study to explore young people’s conceptualisations of cyberbullying.
+This paper will demonstrate the use of creative methodologies with secondary schools students in the conduct of a study to explore young people’s conceptualisations of cyberbullying.
 Cyberbullying is a multifaceted public health issue among young people.
 Adults do not have first-hand experience of cyberbullying in their youth, therefore, intervention development can benefit from youth engagement.
-Using a rights-based approach and participatory methods, a Young Person’s Advisory Group was established comprising 16 students from four secondary schools.
+Using a rights-based approach and participatory methods a Young Person’s Advisory Group was established comprising 16 students from four secondary schools.
 Students met with researchers on five occasions at a local youth service.
 Sessions focused on the design, conduct and interpretation of a qualitative study of young people’s experiences of cyberbullying and on the identification of intervention priorities.
-An evaluation of the collaboration process was also conducted.
+An evaluation of the collaboration process was conducted.